ryx/datalayer.js/README.md

 datalayer.initialize({
   // ...
   rules: [
+    // loaded on each page
     () => [ new SomeAnalyticsPlugin({ myTrackServer: '//test/foo' }) ],
-    (data) => {
+    // loaded when page.type is either search, category or productdetail (data) => {
       if (['search', 'category', 'productdetail'].indexOf(data.page.type) > -1) {
         return [